 For non-emergencies, you can contact the Oxford police on 08458 505 505.

 The job of the College Deans is to look after members of College, and are available to talk to at Deans’ hours, which are held 3-4pm on Mondays and Thursdays during term time.
-Urgent meetings can be arranged through the Student Support Administrator, Katie O’Connor.
+Urgent meetings can be arranged through the Student Support Administrator, Amelia Woodhouse (maternity cover).
 You can find out about the Decanal Support team on the College website.
-The Dean of Divinity, Michael Piret, is available to all students, regardless of faith, about any welfare issue.
+The Dean of Divinity, Revd Dr Andrew Bowyer, is available to all students, regardless of faith, about any welfare issue.

 LGBTSoc is the University-wide society for gay, lesbian, bisexual and transgender students.
 The society has regular social events throughout the year, including some targeted at graduate students, and provides welfare, sexual health resources and support for all its members.

-There is a nurse based in College, who runs a drop in clinic everyday from 9-10am.
+There is a nurse based in College, who during term time runs a drop in clinic everyday from 9-11am.
 The College is also affiliated with a doctors clinic at 27 Beaumont Street (01865 311500), and you will be registered with this clinic shortly after you arrive in College.

 The NHS has a 24-hour telephone line, NHS 111, which allows you to get in touch with a nurse.
 The phone number for this service is 111.
 There is also a comprehensive NHS website which includes a health encyclopædia, best treatments guide, a self help guide, and local information database.